How to Learn Japanese through Anywhere Immersion

 The Basic Digital Edition

-The Basic Digital Edition of Master Japanese includes ① the 550+ page guide in PDF format, ② the How Japanese Works companion guide, and ③ 12 worksheets and cheat sheets.
+The Basic Digital Edition of Master Japanese includes ① the 550+ page guide in PDF format, ② the How Japanese Works companion guide, ③ 12 worksheets and cheat sheets, and ④ free updates for life.

 The Personalized Edition